joemecha/joemecha/README.md

 ## Joe Mecha (he/him)

 Hello hello!
-I'm a developer specializing in back-end engineering with a keen interest in purpose-driven organizations, especially in green tech and the environment.
+I'm a developer specializing in back-end engineering with a keen interest in purpose-driven organizations, especially in green tech the environment, and education.

 - ⚙🔧 I’m currently working on: __[WalkSafe](https://github.com/Walk-Safe)__